PsychImaging

 verified with a CRS ColorCal2 colorimeter to provide 12 bpc per color channel precision:

-20.04 with Linux 5.14, as well as with a HDR-10 monitor via DisplayPort and also via HDMI.
-As those
+20.04 with Linux 5.14 or later kernels, as well as with a HDR-10 monitor via DisplayPort and also via

-displays are 10 bit only, the 12 bit precision was attained via spatial dithering by the gpu.
+HDMI.
+As those displays are 10 bit only, the 12 bit precision was attained via spatial dithering by the gpu. -

 also via HDMI.
 As that display is 10 bit only, the 12 bit precision was attained via spatial dithering